top of page

 State: Maryland

 Dr. Lewis' research examines the risk and protective factors that influence family functioning and child well-being.
-As an extension of this work, she also investigates the impact of positive father involvement on child development.
+As an extension of this work, she also investigates the impact of positive father involvement on children development.

 Kelley Hollie Headshot_new.jpg